 Resilient people don’t see themselves as total failures just because they performed poorly in one area.

 Irrational thought: I am no good at anything because I can’t do my job.

 Rational Answer: I can do many things, but I messed that project up because I didn’t get the support I needed to finish that project successfully.

 Resilient people don’t let setbacks or bad events affect other unrelated areas of their lives.

 Rational Answer: I am valuable to my family and friends in things I do and mean to them and cannot say that I am useless.

-Resilient people do not focus on the negative aspects solely – they also see the good and positive in their lives.
+Resilient people do not solely focus on the negative aspects; they also see the good and positive in their lives.

 Exercise for you:

 Start to write down your negative thoughts.
 Question every thought.
-Write down the rational thought and re-read them if the thought pops up again.
+Write down the rational conviction and re-read them if the idea pops up again.
 Practice to banish negative thoughts and instead think positive thoughts that will help you get ahead.